Yadnesh-Ranshevare/Next.js/README.md

     - For example, if you have a page that uses Static Site Generation (SSG) or getStaticProps, Next.js generates an HTML file for that page at build time.
 2. **JavaScript bundles:**
     - These are the JS files that contain the React/Next.js code for your components.
-    - This JS bundles get execute at server to generate the HTML, css files
+    - This JS bundles get execute at server to generate the HTML files
     - They are responsible for making the page interactive on the client-side (hydration).
     - For example, when the HTML loads in the browser, the JS bundle “hydrates” it, attaching event listeners and enabling dynamic behavior.
     - Next.js splits JS into chunks (per page, per shared library) to optimize loading.

 - **Note:**
-    - There is empty `.html` file assign with js bundles (if hold the code for rendering the component)
+    - There is blank `.html` file assign with js bundles (if hold the code for rendering the component)
     - This `.html` file is send to client browser on clients request
     - Once the user open this `.html` file the js bundle associate with the `.html` file is then get downloaded to make this `.html` file interactive